dc74089/justcanora/slides/slides/cs1-mod1/l1-intro.md

 ---

-# Tool 2: Chrome Dev Tools
+# Tool 3: Chrome Dev Tools

-## Chrome DevTools

-### What is it?

 > Chrome DevTools is a set of web developer tools built directly into the Google Chrome browser.
 DevTools lets you edit
-> pages on-the-fly and diagnose problems quickly, which helps you build better websites, faster.
+> pages on-the-fly and diagnose problems quickly, which helps you build better websites, faster. -Google

 ---